stevevillardi/Logic.Monitor/Documentation/Get-LMAlert.md

 ```

 ### -Id
-Alert Id for the alert you wish the lookup.
+Specifies the ID of a specific alert to retrieve.

 ```yaml
 Type: String